microsoft/OpenAIWorkshop/scenarios/natural_language_query/streamlit/README.md

     Click on submit to save settings.
 3. There are two applications
     - SQL Query Writing Assistant: a simple application that translate business question into SQL query language then execute and display result.
     - Data Analysis Assistant: a more sophisticated application to perform advanced data analytics such as statisical analysis and forecasting.
-Here we demonstrate the use of [Chain of Thought](https://arxiv.org/abs/2201.11903) and [React] (https://arxiv.org/abs/2210.03629) techniques to perform multi-step processing where the next step in the chain also depends on the observation/result from the previous step.
+Here we demonstrate the use of [Chain of Thought](https://arxiv.org/abs/2201.11903) and [React](https://arxiv.org/abs/2210.03629) techniques to perform multi-step processing where the next step in the chain also depends on the observation/result from the previous step.
 4. Use SQL Query Writing Assistant

      <img width="1159" alt="image" src="../../../documents/media/da_assistant2.png">

     - Use a question from the FAQ or enter your own question.
-    - You can select ```show code`` and/or ``show prompt`` to show SQL query and the prompt behind the scene.
+    - You can select ```show code``` and/or ```show prompt``` to show SQL query and the prompt behind the scene.
     - Click on submit to execute and see result.
 4. Use Data Ananalyst Assistant

      <img width="1159" alt="image" src="../../../documents/media/da_assistant3.png">

     - Use a question from the FAQ or enter your own question.
-    - You can select ```show code`` and/or ``show prompt`` to show SQL & Python code and  the prompt behind the scene.
+    - You can select ```show code``` and/or ```show prompt``` to show SQL & Python code and  the prompt behind the scene.
     - Click on submit to execute and see result.
-    - For advanced question such as forecasting, you can use GPT-4 as the engine
+    - For advanced questions such as forecasting, you can use GPT-4 as the engine

       <img width="1159" alt="image" src="../../../documents/media/da_assistant4.png">